nextweekscode/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+Document Object Model - Api representation of the ability to manipulate HTML elements

 2. What is an event?

+When an action happens on the document or element itself - this can be tied to a click , dbl click, scrolling or key presses to name a few.

 3. What is an event listener?

+this is a line of code that waits for an event explained above, once the event has been heard/triggered the event listener will run a predetermined line of code. - for example, You can apply an event listener to all of your <p>'s so that when the mouse is hovering over the text inside any <p> the text changes color, you may also set it up so that the color changes back once you move the mouse off.

 4. Why would we convert a NodeList into an Array?

+A nodelist is an array-like list of objects, collection of document nodes.
+You can loop through the node list and refer to its nodes like an array, however you cannot use the metods = valueof(), push(), join().

 5. What is a component?

+Single modular pieces of Code, reusuable, dry and stand alone.
+Usually consisting of HTML CSS and javascript.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.